Samphanthawong district: Yaowarat Road

 Yaowarat Road (เยาวราช) is about 1.5 km in length.
 Along both sides, gold shops and Chinese restaurants: noodles, rice, dim sum, bird's nest soup are found.
 More shops, especially those selling fruit and Chinese traditional medicine, can be found in the small lanes branching off the main road.
 A gate was built to celebrate King Bhumibol's 72nd birthday.
-It is on Odeon Circle, (named after a cinema that once stood nearby) at beginning of the road.
+At one end of the road is Odeon Circle, named after a cinema that once stood nearby.